EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

  and Arthropleona and Symphypleona (Collembola) with 17 different species.

- Other three methods accumulate 9.75% of the records, these being food preference tests (131 records), the study of fatty acids (99 records), and the use of mouthpart structures (64 records).
+ Other three methods accumulate 9.75 percent of the records, these being food preference tests (131 records), the study of fatty acids (99 records), and the use of mouthpart structures (64 records).

- Intestinal contents analyses with molecular techniques for the detection of DNA is a tool of recent development and represent 2% of the total records.
+ Intestinal contents analyses with molecular techniques for the detection of DNA is a tool of recent development and represent 2 percent of the total records.

 #### Resources identified by empirical evidence